Publishing is the general process that makes your Android app available to users. When you publish an Android app, you do the following:

 On devices running Android 8.0 (API level 26) and higher, users must grant permission to install apps from a source that isn't a first-party app store.
-To do so, they must enable the Allow app installs setting for that source within the Install unknown apps system settings screen.
-Figure 2 illustrates this process.
+To do so, they must enable the Allow app installs setting for that source within the Install unknown apps system settings screen, shown in figure 1.

 Note: Users can change this setting for a particular

 source at any time.
 Therefore, a source that installs unknown apps should always

 canRequestPackageInstalls() to check whether the user has granted that source